For nearly half a century, the team at OrcaLab have been following the daily lives of the Northern Resident population of orcas.

 OrcaLab was established in 1970 by Dr Paul Spong, who was joined by Helena Symonds in 1979.
 Their philosophy is simple and is centered on the belief that it is possible to study wild orcas without interfering with their daily lives and habitat.

 The Northern Resident community consists of over 300 orcas including WDC’s adoptable orcas Holly and Fife.
-These majestic whales roam a huge area which stretches from Southeast Alaska all the way down to Vancouver Island.
-Every summer, they return to their core area of Johnstone Strait and Blackfish Sound and spend the long days chasing Chinook salmon, resting, and socializing with family members and members of other pods.
+These majestic whales roam a huge area stretching from Southeast Alaska all the way down to Vancouver Island.
+Every summer, they return to their core area of Johnstone Strait and Blackfish Sound and spend the long days chasing Chinook salmon, resting, or socializing with family members and members of other pods.

 - OrcaLab is the world’s longest running wild orca project.